 Accordingly, understanding this relationship can provide insights into the causes of scarring in AGA.
 In AGA, fibrosis accumulates slowly and progressively.
 That means that the inflammation causing fibrosis in AGA must also be 1) low-grade (i.e. barely noticeable), and 2) chronic (i.e., always present).

-According to all the research in AGA pathology, this leaves us with one major culprit: chronic scalp tension.
+According to all the research in AGA pathology, this leaves us with one culprit in addition to increased androgens: chronic scalp tension.

 In other body tissues, chronic tension has been shown to do three things: